 The percentage of customers using online shopping is increasing every year.
 Consumers take advantage of the convenience, the choice available, the ability to compare prices, and of course, the lack of queues.

-Traditional street-side business can hardly compare.
-Therefore, to retain their increasingly pickier customers, they need to start providing the better in-store customer experience, starting by eliminating the queueing annoyance.
+Traditional street-side businesses can hardly compare.
+Therefore, to retain their increasingly pickier customers, they need to start providing a better in-store customer experience, starting by eliminating the queueing annoyance.

 Customers can even spend it at your store, either window-shopping or looking at potential purchases for later.
 This leads directly to a huge increase in sales through upselling, cross-selling, promotions, …. you name it.

-Every queue that causes complaints or balking is a missed sales opportunity.
+Every queue that causes complaints or delays is a missed sales opportunity.
 In other words, solving queues helps you not only not lose revenue, but also maximize it.